 What are those flames I see?
 Is something on fire?
 SHOULD WE CALL 911?
 Is no one at all concerned??

-On your way up the mountain in the never ending darkness the only thing you will see are flames in the distance.
+On your way up the mountain in the never ending darkness the only thing you’ll see are flames in the distance.
 This is frightening because obviously something is on fire and also because you can now grasp the reality of your altitude and that you are tempting gravity on the steep edge of a mountain.
 These flames belong to the process of sugar cane burning.
 From what I’ve read, farmers burn sugar cane before harvesting to remove the leafy waste that makes up about a quarter of the plant and that can make it harder to get to the really good stuff.
-Keep up the good work folks; I need something to chew on my hikes.
+Keep up the good work folks; I need something to stir my mojitos with.

 What should I wear?